 Some truths are better left untold.

-The costumes of the cast members are perfect, and the character gypsies definitely looked the part with flamboyant make-up and trinkets.
+The costumes of the cast members are perfect, and the character gypsies looked the part with flamboyant makeup and trinkets.
 My all out favorite, the “Gypsy Woman” portrayed by Jennifer Bowman, overall brilliant performances from everyone involved.

-Feast of the Foolish is successful in keeping audience guessing as to what Oliver’s prior circumstances were until the very end–utilizing small queues such as a silver pocket watch and tarot cards.
-The enchantress is an impressive clue herself–did she have another identity?
-In roughly twelve minutes, Feast of the Foolish is a feast for the senses providing viewers with an engaging plot line with mysterious appeal and accompanying charming imagery.
+Feast of the Foolish is successful in keeping the audience guessing as to what Oliver’s prior circumstances were until the very end–utilizing small queues such as a silver pocket watch and tarot cards.
+The Enchantress is a vital clue herself–did she have another identity?
+In roughly twelve minutes, Feast of the Foolish is a feast for the senses providing viewers with an engaging plot line with mysterious appeal and accompanying provocative imagery.

 An absolute stunner.

-Feast of the Foolish was received as a courtesy for review from Meg Pinsonneault of Thirsty Girl Films.
-Feast was honored as an Official Selection for the 2012 HollyShorts Film Festival, and the 2012 Go NORTH Creative Festival.
+Feast was honored as an Official Selection for the 2012 HollyShorts Film Festival, and 2012 Go NORTH Creative Festival.
 Winning Best Short Thriller for the 2012 FirstGlance Film Festival, third place in the Best Short Thriller at The International Indie Gathering, and nominated for Best Short Film at the 2012 Female Eye Film Festival.

 Art and supplementary material courtesy ©2012 of Meg Pinsonneault and Thirsty Girl Films.
 All rights are reserved.